t-elston/safe_risky/README.md

 # saferisky
-Codebase for an experiment probing the perception of probability.
+Codebase for an experiment probing the influence of extreme outcomes on the perception of probability.